mattmc3/antidote/ARCHITECTURE.md

   branch does not run.
 - **A `_foo` prefix means global** in `antidote.zsh` (`_parsed_bundles`,
   `_antidote_using_context`).
 Never use a leading underscore for a local there.
+- **State antidote probes for itself must initialize explicitly**, as `setup_color` and `setup_bat` do. `typeset -g VAR` on its own preserves a value inherited from the environment, so a bare declaration lets an exported `VAR` override what antidote actually detected.
 - **Never `local path`/`fpath`/`cdpath`/`manpath`.** They shadow the tied Zsh globals, and the failure shows up far from the declaration.
 - Hot-path helpers return values in `REPLY` (scalar) or `reply` (array) rather than on